Dublin Mall: History

 Belk-Matthews was set to build a 36,000 square foot store at the developing mall, with construction costs totaling up over $500,000 at the time.

 The store opened its doors with a ribbon cutting ceremony on October 20, 1971, making it the 7th store in the Belk-Matthews family.
 Also opening during the ceremony was a mall branch for Morris Bank.
 The mall was owned by a man named Jay Turner.

 Located on U.S 80 on the west side of Dublin, The mall officially opened all stores during the St. Patrick's Day festival in the town during March 1972.
 Woolco joined Belk-Matthews as anchors, with stores such as SupeRx drug, Garrett's Shoes, The Big Apple, Friedlander's, Friedman's Jewelers, Dunn's, Playland and more present at opening.
 Belk, Woolco, and later JCPenney would all leave downtown Dublin to join the mall, severely reducing sales and foot traffic in the downtown district.

 In a 1978 expansion of the property, JCPenney was added to the mall on the north end, in addition to 3 new storefronts.

 Tenants during this time included Merle Norman Cosmetics, Music Emporium, Levigate, Hobb's Sporting Goods, Pearle Vision Center, RadioShack and more.

 1980s

 In late 1982, it was announced that Woolco would be closing all 336 of its stores, including the one at Dublin Mall.
 Despite this, parent company F. W. Woolworth Company insisted the company was in no dire situation, and would most likely even improve under just the Woolworth branding.

-In October 1983, the mall was sold to Miami based group I.R.E Financial for a total of $6.25 million dollars.
+In October 1983, the mall was sold to Miami based group I.R.E Financial for a total of $6.25 million.